fluid-project/floeproject.org/src/collections/resources/finding-open-educational-resources.md

 ---
-title: Finding Open Educational Resources
+title: Finding Open Educational Resources,
+excerpt: OER-specific resources, such as directories or authoring tools.
 ---

-These sites offer OER-specific resources, such as directories or authoring tools.</p>
+These sites offer OER-specific resources, such as directories or authoring tools.

 * [Connexions](https://cnx.org/)
 Discover learning materials in an Open Space.
 View and share free educational material in small modules that can be organized as courses, books, reports or other academic assignments.